Best Instant Pot Baked Beans – Dry or Canned

 • Stir in the chopped cooked bacon.

-• If you would like to reduce the liquid, even more, you can select Sauté and cook the beans with the lid off on Sauté mode for 15 minutes, or until the liquid is reduced.
-You can also mix 1 tablespoon of cornstarch with 2 tablespoons of water and add the mixture to the beans to thicken the sauce.
+• To further reduce the liquid, you can select the Sauté mode and cook the beans with the lid off for 15 minutes, or until the liquid has thickened to your liking.
+Additionally, you can mix 1 tablespoon of cornstarch with 2 tablespoons of water and add this mixture to the beans to help thicken the sauce.

 • Serve with extra bacon on top and fresh chopped parsley if desired.